Celebrate Church Music and Musicians

 NB.
 Music Sunday events are supported by the RSCM but all responsibility for the events and arrangements remain with the church concerned.

-Some of the churches participating in 2025
+Some of the churches that participated in 2025

 (All 15th June unless stated otherwise)